The-25th-ProgRAMmer/gitlab_import/README.md

 * Adjust the expected dryness for their specific Plant
 * Water automatically dispenses if soil is too dry or it is the user-defined time.
 * Emit Red/Blue light if it is the user-defined time.
-* Display the readings on the display as well as remotely on app.
+* Display the realtime readings on the display as well as remotely on app.
 * Warnings when Water or Battery is low
 * Remotely control via Arduino IoT cloud